0xPolygonID/docs/docs/wallet/wallet-sdk/android-sdk/example-app.md

 An Integrator uses `iden3Message` to communicate with an Issuer/Verifier.
 This 'iden3message' is created from the QR code scanned by the user on his/her wallet.
 The `getIden3Message()` uses a string message (created after scanning the QR code) as the input parameter and generates `iden3Message`.

 ```
-PolygonIdSdk.getInstance().getIden3Message(
+optimismIdSdk.getInstance().getIden3Message(
     context, theMessage
 )
 ```

 ### **A. Identity**

-This part of the flow consists of initialising Polygon ID SDK, creating an identifier for an identity and retrieving it, and using the identifier to authenticate the Identity.
+This part of the flow consists of initialising optimism ID SDK, creating an identifier for an identity and retrieving it, and using the identifier to authenticate the Identity.

 #### **_1. Create Identity_**